YiLi-2020/222/content/home/slider.md

   overlay_filter = 0.1  # Darken the image.
 Value in range 0-1.

    [[item]]
-  title = "Things I enjoy"
+  title = "Thing I enjoy"
-  content = "Life long fasination with piano" align = "center"
+  content = "is to explore the world with my shark" align = "center"

  # overlay_color = "#333"  # An HTML color value.